Indio Fraud Crimes Lawyer

 - Concealment fraud: failing to disclose important information to another party who has the right to full disclosure

-- Negligent misrepresentation: telling another person that something is true, even though the defrauder has no reasonable grounds of believing the representation was accurate when they made it
+- Negligent misrepresentation: telling another person that something is true, even though the defrauder has no reasonable grounds for believing the representation was accurate when they made it

 A conviction for fraud is not only dependent on the presence of fraudulent actions; it is also necessary that the victim reasonably relied on the false information and thereby suffered some form of harm.